Mean Girls: Critical response

 In 2020, Hornaday included Mean Girls at No. 8 in her list "The 34 Best Political Movies Ever Made".
 She wrote: "[I]n addition to the usual adolescent high jinks and catty comebacks, screenwriter Tina Fey managed to create an incredibly insightful taxonomy of hierarchical power as it is amassed, wielded and ultimately dismantled — all within the complicated context of high school politics, Queen Bee-enforced gender norms and internalized sexism.
 That's a lot to accomplish, even if we never exactly made 'fetch' happen".

-In March 2021, Richard Brody of The New Yorker ranked Lohan's performance as the eleventh best of the 21st century up to that point, praising her "blend of charisma and awkwardness, innocence and guile" as well as "faux-casual earnestness" she used for dialogue.
+In March 2021, Richard Brody of The New Yorker ranked Lohan's performance as the eleventh best of the 21st century up to that point, praising her "blend of charisma and awkwardness, innocence and guile" as well as "faux-casual earnestness" she used for dialog.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 34th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2022, Rolling Stone ranked Mean Girls as the twentieth greatest comedy of the 21st century, saying: "Tina Fey established herself as one of America's best comedy writers courtesy of this instant teen-movie classic, which boasts one of the most quotable scripts of the past 20 years", while IndieWire ranked it as the fifteenth best comedy of the 21st century, calling the script "effortlessly funny, but what makes the film truly timeless has more to do with the actors' ability to find the human grace notes amid the absurd high school hijinks (Kälteen Bars, anyone?) and instant-classic one-liners ("That's so fetch").
 It's a high school comedy with broad genre humor and specific insight into teenage anxieties, and for that, it stands the test of time."
 In October 2022, The Independent also included Lohan's role in a list of "outstanding performances", stating that she "gives a pretty flawless performance, dexterously balancing the film's irreverent comic tone with moments of occasional pathos."
 In 2025, it ranked number 82 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."

+Scholarly analyses have interpreted the film as a depiction of relational aggression and social hierarchies among teenage girls, highlighting how indirect forms of conflict shape adolescent identity and group dynamics Critics note that the film reflects how teenage social groups use popularity, exclusion, and gossip to enforce hierarchy and shape behavior in high school setting.